clevelandmusicco/HothouseExamples/src/TriChorus/README.md

 ## Description

 A highly-tweakable 3-voice chorus.
 Capable of sounding lush and spacious like a vintage 1980s chorus, but also capable of sounding totally broken or anything in between.
 In this way, it's sort of like the Fuzz Factory of 3-voice choruses.
-Since so many creative sounds can be dialed in, it takes some tweaking ton find what you want, but it's totally worth it.
+With so many creative sounds available, it might take some knob twisting to find what you want, but it's totally worth it.

 A 3-voice chorus works by creating 3 separate chorus voices, each with slightly varied values for LFO frequency, LFO depth, and delay time.
 This code allows you to dial in a "base" value for these 3 parameters, and then use the toggle switches to select how much variation you want for each parameter.
 Refer to the values in the table below.
 As an example, if **SWITCH 1** is in the **MIDDLE** position, the LFO frequencies of the 3 chorus voices would vary +/-2%, calculated as $`VariedFreq=BaseFreq*(1+.02*(VoiceNumber−1))`$.
 So, if the base value is 2.5Hz (set by **KNOB 2** in the noon position), the results would be: